a-type/website/src/pages/blog/lofi-intro.md

 ## Why these opinions?

-I built lofi to solve my own problem: I wanted to create a small, friendly, _cheap_ web app which I could host indefinitely without getting sucked into a cycle of continual product growth in order to pay the bills.
+I've built a prototype system to solve my own problem: I wanted to create a small, friendly, _cheap_ web app which I could host indefinitely without getting sucked into a cycle of continual product growth in order to pay the bills.
 But I also didn't want to abandon more traditional client-server simplicity and complicate my life with the concerns of peer-to-peer highly distributed trustless systems.
 Something I could have full understanding and control of, which was as free as a webpage for local-only users, and as cheap as a single Node server for anyone who wanted sync or realtime features.

 So that's what I'm building.
-I hope lofi is a humble but effective option if your needs are similar to mine.
+I hope I can release it in a reusable set of packages soon!

 ## But really, why?